F5EMEA/oltra/use-cases/cis-examples/cis-crd/serviceTypeLB/README.md

 kubectl apply -f serviceTypeLB.yml
 ```

-Confirm that the service has been deployed correctly.
-You should see the Load Balancer IP address on the service that was just created.
+Confirm that the service has a LoadBalancer IP assigned to it.
 ```
 kubectl get svc svc-lb-ipam
 ```